Register of New Zealand

 His hard work to attain a BA and a holiday job working in a hospital led to him contracting tuberculosis 1949.

-Ordained Seacliff-Warrington Parish, also acted as Chaplain at Seacliff Mental Hospital DnP 3.11.1960
+Ordained Seacliff-Warrington Parish, also acted as Chaplain at Seacliff Mental Hospital, Dunedin Presbytery, 3 November 1960

-Tapanui MtP 11.11.1965.
-Successfully stood for borough council and embarked on a campaign to upgrade
+Successfully stood for borough council, nominated by the priest, and seconded by the vicar, and embarked on a campaign to

-Travelled to USA to undertake studies for Master's degree to qualify for Hospital Chaplaincy 1970.
+Travelled to USA to undertake studies for Master's degree to qualify for Hospital Chaplaincy, focusing on Clinical Pastoral Education,

 Completed his Doctorate in Ministry at the Southern Seminary in Louisville, Kentucky, USA 1985

-Both Alex and Benita teach Religious Education at Pine Hill School.
+Both Alex and Benita taught Religious Education at Pine Hill School.

 Son of Rev. FB Barton